The Price Is Right models: Announcer

 The announcer models prizes such as men's watches, suits, and other accessories, a practice that began with original announcer Johnny Olson and has continued with his three successors (Rod Roddy, Rich Fields, and George Gray), although with the addition of permanent male models to meet the show's traditional female demographic it has been greatly reduced.
 The announcer also appeared in Showcase skits, sometimes modeling the prizes or playing a character in a story line.
 Starting in 2010, on episodes where two models appear in games typically featuring three models, the announcer will assume the third model's role and often is paired with another model when describing prizes.
 Following a set change in 2011 featuring a video screen to the announcer's podium, some prizes, graphics for trips, or smaller items are displayed or modeled by the announcer from his podium.

 Conflicts

 With Barker

 In addition to widely reported lawsuits, several other staff members also filed legal claims against Bob Barker and the production, alleging sexual harassment and wrongful termination.
 After Dian Parkinson accused Barker of sexual harassment, he held a press conference and admitted to a past consensual relationship with her.

-In a 2007 interview with USA Today, Barker commented on his experiences with four longtime models—Bradley, Hallstrom, Parkinson, and Pennington—saying, "They've been such a problem.
+In a 2007 interview with USA Today, Barker commented on his experiences with four longtime models—Bradley, Hallstrom, Parkinson, and Pennington.
+While largely keeping his comments on Pennington diplomatic (he remarked that that she showed bravery in the disappearance and death of her husband Fritz Stammberger), he spoke harshly of the others: "They've been such a problem.
 I don't want to say anything about them.
 They're disgusting; I don't want to mention them."
 He praised the newer rotating models as "the best models we've ever had."

 All lawsuits, except for Hallstrom's, were settled out of court.
 Barker dropped his slander suit against Hallstrom, who countersued and received a multimillion-dollar settlement.
+Hallstrom has continued to hold a personal hatred for Barker ever since, eventually appearing as the featured interviewee for the 2026 E! series Dirty Rotten Scandals.